 Try Sauder Eggs for Size

 If you’re confident about your grasp of egg sizes and how to use them in your favorite recipes, you should be even more confident in your eggs’ quality.
 With a dedication to excellence, integrity, freshness and family values since the 1930s, we produce high-quality, home-grown eggs with the passion of a family farm and a superiority that surpasses anything else you’ll find in the grocery store.
-To look for locations that carry our quality eggs and learn more about our excellence by receiving our newsletter, fill out our contact form today.
+Look for locations that carry our quality eggs with our store locator.
+You can also receive updates by signing up for our Egg Club or learn more about our excellence by filling out our contact form today.